Division of Student Development

-Each floor in the Elder-Campbell residence halls consists of two suites of six rooms each -- 4 double-occupancy and 2 singles -- that open into a common living area.
-One room on each floor will be home to an upperclassman, who will serve as the resident assistant (RA) for the floor.
+Each floor in the Elder-Campbell residence halls consists of two suites of six rooms each—4 double-occupancy and 2 singles—that open into a common living area.
+One room on each floor serves as the resident assistant (RA) room.
 The suite system is one of the distinctive features that makes student housing at Knox especially conducive to community-building.
-Elder basement offers 5 double-occupancy rooms for upperclassmen.
-The rest of the building serves as a first-year hall that is co-ed by floor.
+Elder basement offers 5 double-occupancy rooms.